 Duty to Disclose

-Any interested person must disclose the existence of a financial interest and be given the opportunity to disclose all material facts to the AFT Executive Council or AFT Committees before it considers the proposed action, transaction, or arrangement.
-When a key AFT employee is an interested person who is connected to an action, transaction, or arrangement that is ordinarily approved by AFT staff, the possible conflict of interest should be referred to the AFT Executive Council or AFT Committee to take appropriate action and determine whether an actual conflict of interest exists.
+In connection with any actual or possible conflict of interest, any interested person must disclose the existence of a financial interest and be given the opportunity to disclose all material facts to the AFT Executive Council or its Committee before it considers the proposed action, transaction, or arrangement.
+Each interested person shall disclose to the AFT Executive Council or AFT Committee all material facts regarding their interest in the transaction, promptly upon learning of the proposed transaction.
+When a key AFT employee is an interested person who is connected to an action, transaction, or arrangement that is ordinarily approved by AFT staff, the possible conflict of interest should be referred to the AFT Executive Council or its Committee to take appropriate action and determine whether an actual conflict of interest exists.

 Determining Whether a Conflict of Interest Exists

-An interested person may make a presentation to the AFT Executive Council or AFT Committee and answer any questions about the possible conflict of interest.
+After disclosure of a possible conflict of interest, an interested person may make a presentation to the AFT Executive Council or its Committee and answer any questions about the possible conflict of interest.
 After making this presentation and answering questions, the interested person shall leave the meeting.
-The disinterested AFT Executive Council or its Committee shall then decide if a conflict of interest exists.
+The remaining disinterested AFT Executive Council or its Committee shall then decide if a conflict of interest exists.

 Procedures for Addressing the Conflict of Interest